SysMo/SmoWeb/ThermoFluids/templates/ThermoFluids/restblocks/reStructuredText/HeatPumpCyclesDoc.rst

    environment

 -----------------------------------------
-Vapor compression cycle with recurperator
+Vapor compression cycle with recuperator
 -----------------------------------------

 .. figure:: /static/ThermoFluids/img/ModuleImages/VaporCompressionCycle.svg
    :width: 500px
    :align: center

-   Vapor compression cycle with recurperator
+   Vapor compression cycle with recuperator

-In this variation of the vapor compression cycle, a recurperator (counterflow heat exchanger) is placed
+In this variation of the vapor compression cycle, a recuperator (counterflow heat exchanger) is placed
 between:

 * the otlet of the evaporator and the inlet of the compressor, on one hand,